forestgrape/coronavirus/index.md

 ### Recent Updates
 - 26.3.20:  Public Advice
 - 25./26.3.20:  Aerosol and particle inhalation into the lung (more updates on the way)
+    * added Reference [21] showing particulates deposition both at inhalation and exhalation.
+The first is import for infection, the latter both for spread and diagnostics.

 ### Public Advice
 - Wear a mask in all indoor places where infectious people can be.
 So at least in all public indoor spaces.
 Reuse but put it into 60 to 70-degree hot water for 30 minutes every day.
 Chan et al. have shown that this inactivates the Sars-Cov-1 virus [11].